nicholas-ko-zy/nicholas-ko-zy.github.io/about.md

 	<img src="/img/about/Data_Science_VD.png" alt="What is Data Science?
 A Venn Diagrammatic Explanation" style="max-width: 264px; max-height: 252px;">
 </div>

-I am currently a summer intern with Adatos.AI, where I use Python, R and QGIS to solve meaningful problems in agriculture.
+I am currently a summer intern with Adatos.AI, where I use Python, R and QGIS to solve meaningful problems in the agriculture sector.

 ## Courses